top of page

 2. Radiation Therapy: Radiation therapy is often used after surgery to kill any remaining cancer cells that couldn't be removed by surgery alone.
 Radiation therapy can also be used as the main treatment for tumors that cannot be easily removed surgically or for dogs that are not surgical candidates.
 The treatment may last several weeks, with the patient getting radiation therapy Monday - Friday, five days a week.

-3. Chemotherapy: Chemotherapy may also be used if cancer could not be completely removed by surgery or a dog is not a surgical candidate.
+3. Chemotherapy: Chemotherapy may also be used if cancer cannot be completely removed by surgery or a dog is not a surgical candidate.

 4. Targeted Therapies: Targeted therapy drugs specifically target certain molecules or pathways involved in cancer growth.
 Tumor samples are tested to determine the types of mutation that can be targeted.